chlo-ng/campus-discovery/backend/README.md

 **GET('/{id}'):** returns event object with specified id

 ### POST
-**POST('/{creatorID}'}:** pass in json body with title, date, startTime, location, description, inviteOnly (default will be false) and image (if nothing passed in then default) with creatorID in path variable to create new event
+**POST('/{creatorID}'}:** pass in json body with title, date, startTime, location, description, capacity, inviteOnly (default will be false) and image (if nothing passed in then default) with creatorID in path variable to create new event

 **POST('events/{eventID}/{userID}'):** pass in eventID and userID as path variables to create new invite

 ### PUT
-**PUT('/{id}/{creatorID}'):** pass in json body with title, date, startTime, location, description, and image (if nothing passed in then default) with creatorID in path variable to update event with specified id
+**PUT('/{id}/{creatorID}'):** pass in json body with title, date, startTime, location, description, capacity, and image (if nothing passed in then default) with creatorID in path variable to update event with specified id

 #### Request Parameter --> add ?parameter=value to the end of the request